 data portability (to have data provided in a machine readable and interoperable form to the individual requesting it or to have data sent to a third party at an individual’s request).

 The Information Commissioner’s Office is the UK’s independent authority which oversees the data privacy rights of individuals.
 You can visit the Information Commissioner’s Office website to find helpful information about your data protection rights.

-This article is intended to offer helpful guidance, and should not be interpreted as legal advice.
-You should consult a legal expert regarding your rights under the GDPR.
+This article is intended to offer helpful guidance and should not be interpreted as legal advice.
+You should consult a legal expert regarding your rights under GDPR.